MicrosoftDocs/well-architected/well-architected/services/data/azure-db-postgresql-well-architected-framework.md

   - management-and-governance
 ---

-# Azure Well-Architected Framework review for Azure Database for PostgreSQL - Flexible Server
+# Azure Well-Architected Framework review for Azure Database for PostgreSQL

 [Azure Database for PostgreSQL](/azure/postgresql/overview) is a relational database service in Azure based on the PostgreSQL open source relational database.
 Azure Database for PostgreSQL has two deployment modes: Single Server and Flexible Server